EGI-Federation/documentation/content/en/users/aai/check-in/vos/perun/_index.md

 You can make sure all VO members are in this group by creating a relation between this group and the system group *members* (basically you include *members* as a subgroup through this relation).

+### Access with personal certificates

+Due to historical reasons (wide adoption of VOMS), users might have their user entry in Perun already directly associated with their personal certificate.
+For such cases, direct authentication using the certificates is still available.
+Please consult Perun support through GGUS if you wish to merge your accounts and start using EGI Check-In as identity linking needs to be done on Perun side and not through EGI Check-In proxy.